 - A specially tailored herbal formula can be really helpful.
 Many of our patients have reported great success from taking Chinese herbs for their particular condition.
 Chinese medicine has a long tradition of using safe, gentle aphrodisiacs and may be all you need to get your sex life back on track

 - Consult your doctor – there can be structural and hormonal issues affecting your libido and your doctor will be able to help with these.
 Your doctor can also tell you if any of the medicine you are taking is lowering your libido and may be able to suggest alternatives.
-She can also check for undiagnosed medical conditions such as diabetes, high blood pressure and hypothyroid – all of which can affect your sexual response.
+They can also check for undiagnosed medical conditions such as diabetes, high blood pressure, and hypothyroid – all of which can affect your sexual response.

 - Exercise – regular exercise moves qi in Chinese medicine and so alleviates the qi stagnation associated with poor sexual response.
 Exercise also reduces stress and improves your body image, both of which will help you feel sexier.

 - Strengthen your pelvic muscles.
 Pelvic floor exercises called Kegel exercises can help you become more aware of which muscles give you sexual pleasure.
 To perform these exercises, tighten your pelvic muscles as if you’re stopping a stream of urine.
-Hold for a count of five, relax and repeat.
+Hold for a count of five, relax, and repeat.
 Do this several times a day.

 - Set aside time for sex.
 Although you sacrifice spontaneity by doing this, scheduling time when you and your partner can be intimate can really help a struggling sex life.
 You can also liven things up by making some changes to your regular sexual routine.